iiag/iiag-lore/races/Gnats/Language.md

-*Note this is a working draft and most of the words listed were made up on the spot with consideration to your ability to  pronounce them sanely*
+*Note this is a working draft and most of the words listed were made up on the spot without consideration to your ability to  pronounce them sanely*

 Introduction
 ============